-Always having an interest in art has encouraged him to experiment and utilise many types of medium in his work such as oils, water colours, pen and ink, chalk pastels, pencils and even household emulsion paint.
+John Baker, sole artist in the gallery, uses different media in his work such as oils, water colours, pen and ink, chalk pastels, pencils and even household emulsion paint.
 This enthusiasm for experimentation and creativity is reflected in the originality and range of his work.
-His speciality lies in historic pen and ink illustrations from the local area and beyond.
-This can be seen in his latest exhibition entitled History of Fife in Pen and Ink.
+His speciality lies in historic pen and ink illustrations, mainly local with his latest exhibition being: Villages of Fife in Pen and Ink.